amyFEND/udacity-project-2-memory-game/README.md

 ## Instructions <a id="instructions"></a>

-This Memgory Game will help test your short-term memory as well as provide a tool to help pass the time.
+This Memory Game will help test your short-term memory as well as provide a tool to help pass the time.

 For specific, detailed instructions on the original project, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).